-Edwin Romero Chairperson Barona Group of the Capitan Grande 1095 Barona Road Lakeside, California 92040
+Clifford LaChappa Chairperson Barona Group of the Capitan Grande 1095 Barona Road Lakeside, California 92040

-Subject: Information regarding Native American cultural resources on or near the Styli Residence Project, La Jolla, San Diego County, California
+Subject: Information regarding Native American cultural resources on or near the Stedman 9036 La Jolla Shores Lane Project, San Diego County, California

-Dear Mr. Romero:
+Dear Mr. LaChappa:

-This inquiry is requesting information you may have regarding the existence of Native American cultural resources on or near the Styli Residence Project.
+This inquiry is requesting information you may have regarding the existence of Native American cultural resources on or near the Stedman 9036 La Jolla Shores Lane Project.
 The information you provide will be used to assess areas of potential adverse impact within the proposed project's Area of Potential Effect (APE).
 Any information you might provide will be kept confidential and will not be divulged to the public.

-The project is in San Diego County, California, and includes the residential development of a 2.49 acre lot.
-The project area may be found at 9046 La Jolla Shores Lane in La Jolla, California.
-Specifically, this project is located in the Pueblo Land Grant of San Diego (Township 15 south, Range 04 west, projected), in the USGS Del Mar OE W, Del Mar, La Jolla OE W, and La Jolla Quadrangles.
-Please find enclosed sections of the USGS Del Mar OE W, Del Mar, La Jolla OE W, and La Jolla Quadrangle maps on which the project is delineated.
+The project is in San Diego County, California, and includes the development of a 1.6-acre parcel into a single-family residence.
+The project is located at 9036 La Jolla Shores Lane in the La Jolla neighborhood of the city of San Diego, California.
+Specifically, this project is located in an unsectioned portion of the former Pueblo Land Grant on the USGS 7.5-minute La Jolla OE W, California topographic quadrangle (Township 15 South, Range 4 West [Projected]).
+Please find enclosed sections of the USGS La Jolla OE W Quadrangle map on which the project is delineated.

-The Sacred Lands File search came back positive for results in the La Jolla Quadrangle.
-The Native American Heritage Commission requested that we consult with you directly regarding the potential for the presence of Native American cultural resources that may be impacted by this project.
-If you do have information to provide regarding any resources on or near the project, please contact Brian Smith or myself at (858) 484-0915, or contact the County of San Diego directly.
+Although a records search of the Sacred Lands File has failed to indicate the presence of Native American cultural resources in the immediate Stedman 9036 La Jolla Shores Lane Project area, the Native American Heritage Commission requested that we consult with you directly regarding the potential for the presence of Native American cultural resources that may be impacted by this project.
+If you do have information to provide regarding any resources on or near the project, please contact Brian Smith or myself at (858) 484-0915, or contact the City of San Diego directly.
 We would like to extend our thanks for your response regarding this issue.